Authentication services: history dossiers

 Michael Ferner has made a very detailed study of American oval track racing, especially the Indianapolis Junk Formula cars of the late 1920s and 1930.
 He is Historical Advisor for The Miller/Offenhauser Historical Society and his Indy Car A-Z of the interwar period is published on OldRacingcars.info.

 Adam Ferrington covers post war cars.
 Adam's specialist expertise lies in the cars of the immediate post-war period, notably the Maseratis of that period.
-He is a principal contributor to OldRacingCars.com's developing history of Formula 1 from 1946 to 1953.
+Working with the late David McKinney, Adam was a principal contributor to OldRacingCars.com's history of Formula 1 from 1946 to 1953.

 Contact Allen to discuss your requirements.